• Home

 DEAR Time

-One lesson a week is dedicated to whole class reading in school (Drop-Everything-And-Read).
+One lesson a week is dedicated to whole class reading in school known as DEAR (Drop Everything And Read) time.
 The lesson is rotated weekly to avoid disruption to subject learning.
 Pupils will read a selection of books carefully chosen to engage and enthuse a love for reading.

 • Teachers promote literacy and numeracy well.
 One of the school’s current initiatives is getting pupils to read more widely.
 This is proving successful and pupils’ reading skills and appreciation of different types of writing, from poetry to fiction are improving well.